Course Catalog - Science

 AP Physics 2 M (11-12) #3441

-AP Physics 1 is a full year long course that is equivalent to the second semester of an algebra-based college physics course.
+AP Physics 2 is a full year long course that is equivalent to the second semester of an algebra-based college physics course.
 This course does not count as a student’s physics course for graduation.
+Students will explore physics through investigations of thermodynamics; electrical force, field, and potential; electrical circuits; magnetism and electromagnetic induction; geometric and physical optics; and quantum, atomic, and nuclear physics.
 Students prepare to take the AP Physics 2 Exam in May.
-Students will explore physics through investigations of fluids; thermodynamics; electrical force, field, and potential; electrical circuits; magnetism and electromagnetic induction; geometric and physical optics; and quantum, atomic, and nuclear physics.

-PR: Should have successfully completed AP Physics 1 or comparable physics course and should have taken or be taking concurrently pre-calculus or an equivalent course.
+PR: Recommended: AP Physics 1 or comparable physics course and corequisite: pre-calculus or an equivalent course.

 SEM: 2 Science CR: 1